 The APSLMP and the Final Programmatic Environmental Impact Statement Guidelines for Amending the Adirondack Park State Land Master Plan (1979) (FPEIS) contain standards and guidelines for amending the APSLMP.
-Agency staff have prepared the Draft Supplemental Environmental Impact Statement (DSEIS) in consultation with the Department of Environmental Conservation (Department or DEC).
-The DSEIS was published on October 5, 2023 as a part of the Agency's monthly mailing materials and will be presented to the board and public at the Agency's regularly scheduled board meeting on October 12, 2023.
-At this meeting staff will seek authorization from the Agency Board to hold public hearings on the DSEIS.
-Three hearings are scheduled to be held over the course of several weeks in November 2023, both inside and outside the Park.
+Agency staff prepared the Draft Supplemental Environmental Impact Statement (DSEIS) in consultation with the Department of Environmental Conservation (Department or DEC).
+The DSEIS was published on October 5, 2023 as a part of the Agency's monthly mailing materials and was accepted by the board at the Agency's regularly scheduled board meeting on October 12, 2023.

-The public will have an opportunity to comment at the public hearings and to submit written comment during a scheduled timeframe.
-Agency staff will consider all public input that is received on the proposed alternatives during the comment period and may incorporate those comments, in consultation with the Department, into a Final Supplemental Environmental Impact Statement (FSEIS).
-The FSEIS will include a written response to public comments.
-The final alternatives presented in the FSEIS may include modifications to alternatives described in the DSEIS.
+The public was provided with the opportunity to comment at three public hearings and to submit written comments during the scheduled timeframe (October 13-November 27, 2023).
+Agency staff considered all public input that was received during the comment period and have incorporated those comments as well as the State response into the Final Supplemental Environmental Impact Statement (FSEIS).
+This FSEIS provides a basis for SEQRA compliance and for evaluation of the proposed classification recommendations as required by the APSLMP.

-The FSEIS will be brought to the Agency Board after the close of the public comment period.
-The Agency Board will then decide (a) whether to accept the FSEIS and (b) whether to recommend the APSLMP amendments to the Governor.
+Following presentation of the FSEIS, the Agency Board will decide (a) whether to accept the FSEIS and (b) whether to recommend the APSLMP amendments to the Governor.
 If the APSLMP amendments are authorized by the Agency, a Board Resolution recommending the package will be forwarded to the Governor for approval.

-The action involves the classification or reclassification of State lands according to the provisions of the APSLMP.
-The action also involves map corrections of private land parcels which staff review have determined to actually be in State ownership "Pending Classification."
-The classification package includes six such map corrections as identified in Appendix A. The action does not authorize the development of new uses, structures or improvements; such proposals require a Unit Management Plan (UMP) review and State Environmental Quality Review Act (SEQRA) assessment by the Department and the Agency.
+The action does not authorize the development of new uses, structures or improvements; such proposals require a Unit Management Plan (UMP) review and State Environmental Quality Review Act (SEQRA) assessment by the Department and the Agency.

-DRAFT SUPPLEMENTAL ENVIRONMENTAL IMPACT STATEMENT
+FINAL SUPPLEMENTAL ENVIRONMENTAL IMPACT STATEMENT